-In the Washington, DC office, internships run throughout the fall, spring or summer semesters for college students.
-Although all internships in all offices are unpaid, students gain invaluable work experience.
-In the District office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
-In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.
+In the Washington, D.C. office, internships run throughout the fall, spring, or summer semesters for college students.
+All interns are paid $15 an hour and students gain invaluable work experience.
+In the District office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters, and assisting with media clips.
+In addition, interns may be assigned to assist in various constituent casework or work on District-based projects of importance.

 Members of Congress may nominate candidates for appointment to four of the five U.S. service academies: U.S. Military Academy (USMA), West Point, NY; the U.S. Naval Academy (USNA), Annapolis, MD; the U.S. Air Force Academy (USAFA), Colorado Springs, CO; and the U.S. Merchant Marine Academy (USMMA), Kings Point, NY.
 The fifth service academy, the U.S. Coast Guard Academy (USCGA), New London, CT, does not require a congressional nomination for appointment.
 The application form can be found here.